the-technat/dotfiles/README.md

 On `darwin` Homebrew installs [Orbstack](https://orbstack.dev) to use, on headless linux we don't touch this bit since it requires root privileges to install and on many devcontainers there's a docker daemon ready to use.

+## Programming Langugages

-## Java
+### Java

 We use sdkman to manage java versions.
 It's installed and hooked up in zsh automatically.

+There is no java version preinstalled using sdkman, install them when needed.

-## Python
+### Python

 We use uv to manage python versions.
 It's installed and hooked up in zsh automatically.
-There might be some python versions installed by homebrew as transitive dependencies from other tools, but we never make us of them directly
+There might be some python versions installed by homebrew as transitive dependencies from other tools, but we never make us of them directly.

+There is no python version preinstalled using uv, install them when needed.

-## Node
+### Node

 We use nvm to manage node versions.
 It's installed and hooked up in zsh automatically.
 Any node version installed by homebrew is a transitive dependency not used directly.

+There should be no preinstalled node version installed via nvm, install them when needed.

+### Go

+The latest version of go is installed and ready to use.

 </details>